Pwa Saw: Chief queen

 Her days as dowager queen were short.
 According to the chronicles, she became the chief queen of her step-son Narathihapate, who was put on the throne by the powerful court.
 But inscriptional evidence shows that Narathihapate's first chief queen was her elder sister Yadanabon, and Hla Wun became the chief queen only in 1262 after her sister's death.

 Even if she was not the chief queen, Hla Wun quickly became the king's most trusted confidant and adviser.
 Chronicles recount several instances when she advised the king (even if he did not always take her advice).
 Her first key advice was to recall Yazathingyan to put down the rebellions.
 The king, who had just exiled the old minister, grudgingly agreed to her advice in 1258.
 Yazathingyan went on to put down the rebellions.

-Most of the time, however, her job appeared to have been to control the wild destructive excesses of the king, whom the chronicles describe as "an ogre", who was "great in wrath, haughtiness and envy, exceeding covetous and ambitious."
-Using her wit, she could often, though not always, overrule his impulsive, careless, paranoid decisions, and talk him into making wiser decisions.
-Some were comparatively mundane: she once talked the king to rescind a death sentence of a lady-in-waiting, whose only crime was to sneeze loudly in the king's audience.
+Most of the time, however, her job appeared to have been to control the wild, destructive excesses of the king, whom the chronicles describe as "an ogre", who was "great in wrath, haughtiness and envy, exceeding covetous and ambitious."
+Using her wit, she could often, though not always, overrule his impulsive, careless, paranoid decisions and talk him into making wiser decisions.
+Some were comparatively mundane: she once talked the king into rescinding a death sentence of a lady-in-waiting, whose only crime was to sneeze loudly in the king's audience.
 Some were of far more consequence: she, with the help of the Primate, got the king to issue a decree stating that his death sentences be suspended for a fortnight to allow his anger to cool.
 (The decree came too late to save Queen Saw Lon, whose death sentence prompted the king's remorse afterwards.)

 Her success in controlling the widely despised king won her the support of the court and the public.
 But she had to keep her wits about her to avoid the wrath of an increasingly paranoid king who executed any perceived enemies.
 At any rate, she was the only one he trusted.
-The paranoid king put her in charge of managing his daily meals, which according to the chronicles must total 300 dishes.
+The paranoid king put her in charge of managing his daily meals, which, according to the chronicles must total 300 dishes.
 (He also made all his queens and children eat the same meals at the same time with him.)